 (C * 9/5) + 32 = F where we use

 F for degrees Fahrenheit.
 If you wish to do a temperature unit conversion from

-(F-32) * 5/9 = C. And this way you can do the temperature unit conversion
+(F-32) * 5/9 = C. This way, you can do the temperature unit conversion from

 C as you desired.

-This problem can be solved by using other different properties of materials, which are also affected by temperature.
-If we are really interested in obtaining a digital/electrical output from out measuring device the intuitive thing to do is take a look at electrical properties that are dependent on temperature.
-Fortunately enough, most of the electrical properties and effects have a strong dependence on temperature either directly or indirectly.
+This problem can be solved by using different properties of materials, which are also affected by temperature.
+If we are really interested in obtaining a digital/electrical output from out measuring device, the intuitive thing to do is take a look at electrical properties that are dependent on temperature.
+Fortunately enough, most of the electrical properties and effects have a strong dependence on temperature - either directly or indirectly.

 The most widely used effects include the Hall effect, the voltage drop within a material, or Seebeck effect (which is how thermocouple temperature sensors work).
 These effects can be tracked down to the mobility of electrons in a material, or conversely their drift velocity, which is a fundamental property of a material and depends strongly and directly on temperature, being the vibration of its atoms and molecules.